smallsco/mojave/README.md

 When launching the application you will be presented with a menu screen, showing ten slots in which a snake can be loaded.
 Clicking on one of the slots will bring up a dialog box that allows you to load a snake.

 Setting the snake type to `human` (slot #1 only) will let the arena operator (you) control a snake directly.
 This snake will appear white on the game board and it can be controlled using the arrow keys.

+Setting the snake type to `api2019` will use the 2019 API for communicating with the snake in this slot.
+You will need to specify the snake's name and endpoint URL.

 Setting the snake type to `api2018` will use the 2018 API for communicating with the snake in this slot.
 You will need to specify the snake's name and endpoint URL.